pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "AltCodeSubfieldScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface AltCodeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.AltCode, ScanFormula.AltCodeSubFieldId> {
+export interface AltCodeSubfieldScanCondition extends SubFieldScanCondition<ScanFormula.FieldId.AltCodeSubbed, ScanFormula.AltCodeSubFieldId> {
 }

 // Warning: (ae-missing-release-tag) "AmendOrderDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)